-Before your tummy tuck, an anesthesiologist who works with Dr. Adesomo administers general anesthesia or intravenous sedation, so you’ll be asleep and won’t feel anything during the procedure.
+Before your tummy tuck, an anesthesiologist who works with Dr. Adesomo administers intravenous sedation, so you’ll be asleep and won’t feel anything during the procedure.

 Dr. Adesomo then makes an incision in the area between your belly button and pubic hairline.
 The length and shape of the incision vary depending on how extensive your surgery is.

 He then lifts up your abdominal skin and repairs abdominal muscles underneath.
 He pulls down the upper abdominal skin, cuts away excess skin, places sutures on the remaining skin to secure it in place, and creates a new belly button for you.
 He may place small tubes in your lower abdomen so fluid can drain during the healing process.

 Your recovery process begins once you wake up from your surgery.
 Dr. Adesomo gives you bandages and dressings to keep the incision site clean, and a compression garment to wear around your abdomen during healing.

 You’ll need plenty of rest and may require medications to manage pain.
 Dr. Adesomo may recommend you walk in a hunched over position early on during the healing process.
 Plan to have a friend or family member help care for you when you first arrive at home after surgery.

 A tummy tuck isn’t a substitution for weight loss if you’re overweight.
 Plan to reach your goal weight before surgery.
 Dr. Adesomo may recommend a tummy tuck if you:

 While a tummy tuck smoothes and flattens your midsection, it doesn’t correct stretch marks unless the marks are located on skin that gets removed during surgery.